Black Kale

 Seasons/Availability

-Black kale is available year-round with peak season in the winter.
+Black kale is available year-round with a peak season from late fall to spring.

 Current Facts